msvolenski/docs/content/en/docs/catalog/integrate/share-data/_index.md

 1. Make sure both apps are published in Mendix Studio Pro, then open both apps in separate browser windows.
 2. Make a change to the customer list in **{yourname}CustomerServiceApp**, such as adding a few more customers or editing some existing entries.
-3. Refresh the **{yourname}CustomerActionsApp** window by doing a **Search** to see the changes in the data displayed.
+3. Refresh the **{yourname}CustomerActionsApp** window and do a search to see the changes in the data displayed.

-Congratulations, you have successfully used the Catalog to share data between Mendix apps!
 You can now see your new apps in your Landscape.

 ## 9 Viewing Your Apps in the Landscape

-You can view the two apps that you have created in the Landscape and see how they are connected:
+You can view the two apps you have created in the Landscape and see how they are connected:

 1. Open the [Catalog](https://catalog.mendix.com/#/home) home page.
 2. Find your service using the search pane.
 Remember to use the filter to ensure you can see **Sandbox** apps.